rpryzant/proxy-a-distance/README.md

 This is an implementation of an algorithm discussed in [Ganin et. al (2015)](https://arxiv.org/abs/1505.07818), [Glorot et. al (2011)](http://www.icml-2011.org/papers/342_icmlpaper.pdf), and [Ben-David et. al (2007)](https://papers.nips.cc/paper/2983-analysis-of-representations-for-domain-adaptation).
 It has been adapted for use with machine translation datasets, and released to the public under the MIT license.

 This algorithm computes the Proxy A-Distance (PAD) between two domain distributions.
 PAD is a measure of similarity between datasets from different domains (e.g. newspapers and talk shows).
-Intuitively, similar domains => smaller error => bigger PAD.
-Dissimilar domains => bigger error => smaller PAD.
+Intuitively, similar domains => bigger error => smaller PAD.
+Dissimilar domains => smaller error => bigger PAD.
+The MAE error metric for binary classification between domains will bound PAD in the range [0, 2].

 The algorithm is as follows: